Breslov writings have always spoken to my heart & soul, even though we are not Breslov chassidim.

 And now I realize the intended purpose probably won't happen.

 Again, it COULD happen.
-It occasionally happens to others.
+It occasionally happens.

 But it probably won't & people should realize that before they invest so much time & money into it.